mattykakesmakes/mattykakesmakes-website/content/blog/brittle-to-beautiful.md

 Even though the issues I talked about here seem small individually -- together they form the foundation for maintainable browser based applications.
 A necessity when using un-opinionated technologies.

 Long term stability isn’t achieved through any single practice.
 It comes from good planning, well thought out design, and conscious and consistent follow through.
-Any one of these issues identified in this article could be the first domino to fall leading a project into disrepair Identifying and investing in these fundamentals early will prevent a lot of pain.
+Any one of these issues identified in this article could be the first domino to fall leading a project into disrepair.
+Identifying and investing in these fundamentals early will prevent a lot of pain.

 <script>